 Your answers to these questions will be used to calculate a score, with higher scores indicating greater risk and therefore a higher premium.
 Certain insurers might refuse to offer cover at all.

-How much does holiday insurance costs if you have had heart attack?
+How much does holiday insurance cost if you have had heart attack?

 Why are insurance companies worried about providing travel insurance for heart attack victims?